zackcollier/cse201_project/README.md

     $ ant
 Make sure that Ant is properly installed and both your JAVA_HOME and ANT_HOME environment variables are set.

+## [Documentation]
+### Application
+- Each app has a name, description, company, ratings, comments, version, and genre associated with it
+- The details of apps can be shown
+- Apps will have a calculated average rating

 ## [Goals for Iteration 1](#Iter1)
 - [x] Search Apps
 - [x] View Applications